ieee-vgtc/ieeevis.org/year/2018/info/awards/test-of-time-awards.md

 **1993: Acceleration techniques for GPU-based volume rendering**
 Authors: Jens H. Krüger; Rüdiger Westermann

+In the 90s after volume rendering was first introduced, many research ideas were introduced to accelerate ray casting that ran on CPUs, among which early ray termination and empty space leaping are the most popular techniques.
+Later with the advent of GPUs and 3D texture hardware, volume rendering was made to run at an interactive speed for data of moderate size.
+For very large scale volumes, however, the speed of GPU-based volume rendering can still bequite slow due to the expensive per-fragment operations involved.
+In this paper, the authors show how to exploit early z-test to terminate fragment processing when its opacity reaches full, and how to skip empty space along rays.
+These were two issues mostly overlooked at that time,  and believed hard to implement on GPUs.
+After 15 years since the paper was  published, the techniques presented are still used and became even more relevant as more powerful GPUs become available.
+The 2018 SciVis Test of Time award committee selected this paper as the  15 year IEEE SciVis Test of Time award winner based on its originality, the importance, and the long term impact to the application areas.

 **2003: Texture splats for 3D scalar and vector field visualization**
 Authors: Roger Crawfis; Nelson L. Max

+Vector field visualization continues to be one of the most active topics for scientific visualization research.
+To visualize three dimensional vectors, how to clearly depict the flow directions, the associated scalar attributes, and in the mean time to avoid 3D occlusion and visual cluttering remains to be a challenge problem.
+In this paper, the authors present one of the first techniques that employ volume rendering to combine scalar and vector fields to produce a single picture.
+Based on the concept of texture splatting, a well known volume rendering technique, the authors introduce an ideal reconstruction function for 3D signals to produce texture maps for the splats.
+Even compared to the techniques developed recently, the method still produces flow animations in the best quality.
+The 2018 SciVis Test of Time award committee selected this paper as the 25 years IEEE SciVis Test of Time award winner based on its originality, the importance, and the long term impact to the application areas.